Motor vehicle duty exemptions and reductions

-Motor vehicle duty is payable when you apply to register, or transfer registration of, a motor vehicle.
+Motor vehicle duty is payable when you apply to register or transfer registration of a motor vehicle.

-- Registering or transferring registration of a motor vehicle used as a demonstrator vehicle or LMCT trading stock,
+- Registering or transferring registration of a motor vehicle used as a demonstrator vehicle or LMCT trading stock.

 Registering a motor vehicle in the name of a person where the vehicle was previously registered in the same name interstate.
-The Commissioner must be satisfied that the interstate registration was not made for the purpose of avoiding Victorian duty,
+The Commissioner must be satisfied that the interstate registration was not made for the purpose of avoiding Victorian duty.

 - Registering a motor vehicle in the name of a corporate or unincorporated body and marked with that body’s name.
-The body must be established for a public purpose and not for private gain and the vehicle must be used only for carrying disabled or handicapped people to training, education or employment,
+The body must be established for a public purpose and not for private gain and the vehicle must be used only for carrying disabled or handicapped people to training, education or employment.

 - Registering or transferring registration of a motor vehicle in the name of an incapacitated person.
 The motor vehicle must be designed solely to carry an incapacitated person and not be used to drive any other person.

 - Special purpose vehicles (type P) are more than 4.5 tonnes MRC and generally make little use of the road network.
-They are built or permanently modified primarily for off-road use.
-They include agricultural tractors, self-propelled agricultural harvesters, bulldozers, backhoes, graders, front-end loaders and heavy excavators,
+They are primarily built or permanently modified for off-road use.
+They include agricultural tractors, self-propelled agricultural harvesters, bulldozers, backhoes, graders, front-end loaders and heavy excavators.

 Registering or transferring registration of certain consular vehicles.
-This depends on the post held by the person in whose name the vehicle is to be registered,
+This depends on the post held by the person in whose name the vehicle is to be registered.

-- Transferring registration of a motor vehicle following an amalgamation of industrial organisations where the transfer is made in accordance with the rules of the transferring organisation,
+- Transferring registration of a motor vehicle following an amalgamation of industrial organisations where the transfer is made in accordance with the rules of the transferring organisation.

-- Transferring registration of a motor vehicle which has been repossessed under a security interest, being an interest that secured payment of a debt or other obligation
+- Transferring registration of a motor vehicle which has been repossessed under a security interest, being an interest that secured payment of a debt or other obligation.

 People with a physical disability